A complete classification of $\tau$-tilting finite Schur algebras: Preliminaries

 \subsection{Sign decomposition}

-In this subsection, we introduce the notion of \emph{sign decomposition} of the set $\twosilt A$, which is originally considered in \cite{Aoki} and generalized in \cite{AHIKM}.
-In fact, the main effect of sign decomposition is that the restriction of the set of $g$-vectors for the original algebra to each orthant can be described by the set of $g$-vectors for a simpler algebra.
-Now, we define $[m, n]:=\{m,m+1,\ldots, n\}$ for two integers $1\leqslant m\leqslant n$.
+In this subsection, we introduce the notion of \emph{sign decomposition} of the set $\twosilt A$, which is originally considered in \cite{Aoki} as a means to classify torsion classes in radical square zero algebras, and then generalized in \cite{AHIKM} where the authors study fans and polytopes in $\tau$-tilting theory.
+The main effect of sign decomposition is that the restriction of the set of $g$-vectors for the original algebra to each orthant can be described by the set of $g$-vectors for a simpler algebra.